 Once you develop an ulcer, it may take weeks or even several months for it to heal.
 Foot ulcers are the most common reason for hospital stays for people with diabetes.
 Left untreated, a foot ulcer can become infected and in turn lead to the loss of a limb.
 In fact, research has shown that diabetic foot ulcers precede approximately 84 percent of all lower leg amputations.

 Diabetic ulcers are often painless, so special care must be given to taking care of your feet.

 Venous leg ulcers are one of the most common types of wounds occurring in the lower limb, developing mostly along the inside of the lower leg, below the knee.
 A venous ulcer occurs when swelling, due to damaged valves of the lower leg veins, is uncontrolled.
 This can cause blood to pool in the ankles and fluid to leak into the surrounding tissue.
 This fluid breaks down the tissue and an ulcer forms.
 Venous ulcers can be quite painful.

 Numerous disorders can contribute to the damage of your veins, including deep vein thrombosis, phlebitis, congestive heart failure, obesity, multiple pregnancies and muscle weakness secondary to paralysis or arthritis.

 Any two of the following will increase your risk of developing a venous ulcer:

 Once you develop an ulcer, they are generally slow to heal and often come back if you don’t take steps to prevent them.

-The St. Mary’s Regional Wound Center is located within St. Mary’s Medical Center at 2900 First Avenue, Huntington.
+The St. Mary's Wound and Hyperbaric Center is located within St. Mary’s Medical Center at 2900 First Avenue, Huntington.
 For more information, or to make an appointment, call (304) 399-7450.